Potchefstroom: Sports facilities

 Potchefstroom, known as the North West Province's "Home of Sport," is the provincial headquarters for 17 major sports.
 The city council focuses on the establishment, maintenance, and upgrading of its sports facilities to meet the sporting and recreational needs of its youth.
 The Mooi River and various trails provide additional recreational opportunities for residents and tourists.

 Potchefstroom has hosted two World Cup-winning teams (in cricket and football) and serves as a home away from home for many international athletes and teams.
 At an altitude of 1400 m, it offers a good balance between elevation and quality training conditions.
 The city's good air quality, due to the absence of large factories, is also beneficial for training.
 Athletes and professional teams often train at the North-West University's High Performance Institute of Sport.

 Potchefstroom resident and police officer Ken McArthur won the gold medal in the marathon at the 1912 Stockholm Olympics on 14 July 1912.
-He was known in his home village of North Antrim for his training routine, which consisted of racing a narrow-gauge train.
+In his home village of North Antrim, he was known for a distinctive training routine that included racing a narrow-gauge train.

+The PUC McArthur Stadium, an athletics venue originally built in 1892 and named in his honour, was most recently renovated in 2014.
+Notable athletes associated with Potchefstroom include Godfrey Khotso Mokoena, the silver medallist in the long jump at the 2008 Beijing Summer Olympic Games, Hezekiél Sepeng, Jorrie Muller, Justine Robbeson, and Ryan Diedericks.
+British Olympic gold medallist Keely Hodgkinson owns a home in Potchefstroom and trains in the city on an annual basis.

 Cricket is a popular sport, with Senwes Park serving as the home ground of the North-West Dragons.
 During the 2003 Cricket World Cup, Potchefstroom hosted matches between the national teams of Australia and the Netherlands, Australia and Namibia, and South Africa and Kenya.
 Potchefstroom also co-hosted the 2009 Cricket World Cup Qualifier.
 The South Africa national cricket team has regularly chosen Potchefstroom for off-season training and has hosted the Australian team's cricket camps.
 During the 2003 Cricket World Cup, the Australian cricket team chose Potchefstroom as their home base and went on to win the tournament.

 Rugby is arguably Potchefstroom's most popular sport.
 Olën Park, the main rugby stadium, is primarily used for matches by the Leopards in the Vodacom Cup and the first division of the Currie Cup.
 The stadium is also used for football matches and has hosted the South Africa under-23 team.
 Jomo Cosmos also uses the stadium for some of its matches.
 Profert Olën Park was named after Carl Ludwig Theodor Olën, president of the Western Transvaal Rugby Union from 1922 to 1934.
 Profert, a local fertiliser company, maintains the playing field.

 The Absa Puk Oval is located on the North-West University campus.
 The university's sports grounds are known as the Fanie du Toit Sports Complex.
 The main rugby field has hosted several Leopards games and the Potchefstroom Campus' Varsity Cup matches.

-The PUC McArthur Stadium, an athletics stadium, was renovated for the fourth time in 2014.
-Built in 1892, it was named in honour of 1912 Olympic marathon gold medallist Ken McArthur.
-Noted local athletes include Godfrey Khotso Mokoena, the silver medallist in the long jump at the 2008 Beijing Summer Olympic Games, Hezekiél Sepeng, Jorrie Muller, Justine Robbeson, and Ryan Diedericks.